 The meat will become very tender if you spread a thin layer of mustard over the meat before you broil it.
 The recommended meat for this recipe is the beef shoulder.

-- Dry the meat with kitchen paper towels.
+– Wash meat, dry with kitchen paper towels.

 – Add mustard into a bowl and mix it with salt, pepper, and paprika.